Courses

 HIST A431 America: Colonies and Revolution 3 Credits

 Presents American history from the early 1600s to 1801.
-The two main themes are the interaction between different ethnic and cultural groups, and the creation and development of various political, economic, social, and cultural institutions in the United States.
+Explores the two main themes of interaction between different ethnic and cultural groups, and the creation and development of various political, economic, social, and cultural institutions in the United States.

 Analyzes the political, economic, social, religious, and cultural developments in American history from 1800 to 1850.
 Topics include George Washington's Farewell Address, the Quasi War, the War of 1812, American economic development after 1815, transportation and communication improvements, the American System, the Indian Removal, expansion of Southern slavery, the Reform Movements, and the Second Great Awakening.